-Water and gas are very affordable, especially as you’re only using the gas to cook and water to shower – no baths!
+Water and gas are very affordable, especially as you’re only using the gas to cook and water to shower – you’ll be very lucky if you get a bath!
 You might be able to use WeChat to pay these, or a worker might come round every so often with a machine to read the meter.

 You’ll then get a bill stuck to your door and they’ll come back a few days later to receive the money.
 Also take into consideration other monthly expenditures, such as Netflix or a decent VPN.

-Extra Info About Renting An Apartment In China
+Extra Info About Renting An Apartment In Beijing

 China is a fun place to live and there are huge perks to choosing it as your home base.
 Picking the right area and apartment to live in can be tiresome, but here are some tips to make your choice easier:

 Bike sharing systems are very popular now.
-Scan the QR code on the bike and use it for as little as 2RMB per day in places like Shanghai and Beijing.
-Having access to bikes makes it easier to commute to work, even if your perfect apartment is far away.
+Scan the QR code on the bike and use it for as little as 2RMB per day Having access to bikes makes it easier to commute to work, even if the apartment you’re renting in Beijing is far away.

 A great apartment in China can be put up for rent one day, and be snapped up by the next.
 When looking at places, be aware that someone might already have looked around earlier that day.
 If you like somewhere, have the money ready to go.